-Free File 2017 has been open for a week.
-Have you tried it out yet?
+Free File 2019 opened on Jan.
+11. Have you tried it out yet?

 The partnership between Uncle Sam and the private tax software industry has been around since 2003.
 This year, a dozen companies are offering their services to eligible taxpayers.

-The Internal Revenue Service and the Free File Alliance say these participating software manufactures should meet the filing needs of 70 percent of the around 153,000 million taxpayers expected to send in 2016 returns this year.
+The Internal Revenue Service and the Free File Alliance say these participating software manufactures should meet the filing needs of 70 percent of the more than 150,000 million taxpayers expected to send in 2018 tax returns this year.

 Does free tax preparation and e-filing appeal to you?
 Check it out.

 But first check out these five things you should know about Free File.

 1. You won't get your refund any quicker.

 Even though Free File 2019 has opened weeks before the official start of the full tax-filing season, getting your Form 1040 to the IRS earlier won't speed up its processing.
 These early Free File returns will simply be placed in the IRS' processing queue.
 The tax agency won't start dealing with them until the full, official opening of the 2019 filing season on Monday, Jan.
 28. Yes, even if the federal government still is in shutdown mode.